 The OSP P.Activ_Auth "Active Authentication" addresses the active authentication protocol as described in [ICAO-9303].
 The TOE environment will detect partly forged logical MRTD data by means of digital signature which will be created according to OE.Active_Auth_Sign "Active Authentication of logical MRTD by Signature" and verified by the inspection system according to OE.Active_Auth_Verif "Verification by Active Authentication".
-This is possible only because genuine TOE enforce AA as specified in OT.Activ_Auth_Proof.
+This is possible only because genuine TOE enforce AA as specified in OT.Activ Auth Proof.

 The threat T.Counterfeit "Counterfeit of travel document chip data" addresses the attack of unauthorized copy or reproduction of the genuine travel document's chip.
-This attack is thwarted by chip an identification and authenticity proof required by OT.Chip_Auth_Proof "Proof of travel document's chip authentication" using an authentication key pair to be generated by the issuing State or Organisation.
+This attack is thwarted by chip an identification and authenticity proof required by OT.Chip_Auth_Proof "Proof of travel document's chip authentication" and OE.Active_Auth_Verif "Verification by Active Authentication" using an authentication key pair to be generated by the issuing State or Organisation.
 The Public Chip Authentication Key has to be written into EF.DG14 and signed by means of Documents Security Objects as demanded by OE.Auth_Key_Travel_Document "Travel document Authentication Key".
 According to OE.Exam_Travel_Document "Examination of the physical part of the travel document" the General Inspection system has to perform the Chip Authentication Protocol Version 1 to verify the authenticity of the travel document's chip.
+According to OT.Prot_Abuse_Func "Protection against Abuse of Functionality", OT.Prot_Inf_Leak "Protection against Information Leakage", OT.Prot_Phys_Tamper "Protection against Physical Tampering" protect the manipulation or the disclosure of the User Data stored to avoid any reproduction.